rduenasf/birding/docs/birds/rinduc.md

 scientific_name: "Aythya collaris"
 order: "Anseriformes"
 family: "Anatidae (Ducks, Geese, and Waterfowl)"
 description: "Aythya collaris is a species of bird in the Anatidae (Ducks, Geese, and Waterfowl) family.
-It has been observed 3 times."
+It has been observed 5 times.
+It has been photographed."
 species_group: "Waterfowl"
 species_code: "rinduc"

 sidebar_position: 311
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Anseriformes
   - Anatidae (Ducks, Geese, and Waterfowl)
   - Waterfowl
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---